marianmeres/demino/README.md

 // add route handlers as needed...

-// and have a wilcard fallback app.all("*", () => "My server does not like 404");
+// and have a catch all wildcard fallback app.all("*", () => "My server does not like 404");
 ```

 ## Route handlers and middlewares

 The stuff happens in route handlers.
 Or in middlewares.
 Or in both.
 In fact,
-they are technically the same thing - the route handler is just the final middleware in the internal middlewares collection.
+they are technically the same thing - the route handler is just the final middleware in
+the internal middlewares collection.

 Having said that, they are still expected to behave a little differently.
 Middlewares
-mainly _do_ something (eg validate), while route handlers mainly _return_ something (eg html string or json objects).
+mainly _do_ something (eg validate), while route handlers mainly _return_ something
+(eg html string or json objects).

 As soon as any middleware decides to _return_ a thing, the whole middlewares
 execution chain is terminated and a response is sent immediately.